 Saunders simply wrote: “Cardboard.
 Bristol board.
 Nasty everything.”

 Denton noted the pale crust which he said smelled faintly under-cooked.
 Someone else called it a “weird, Play-Doh butter crust”.

 The cheese was dense and “rubbery”.
 The veg and sauce were okay.

 This was ReTales #1 pick for some reason (he has a history of liking weird crusts and top-side mushrooms), but Denton and I couldn’t even finish our slices.

 In fact, nobody but ReTales even considered this pizza for their top 3.

 Best Value: Ken’s Seafood & Pizza

-I think this is one of the better pizza quests that we’ve done, in terms of quality options.
+I think the Fairview Pizza Quest is one of the better pizza quests that we’ve done, in terms of quality options.

 Euro was the only pizza that made me moan.
 If it wasn’t for the crappy crust, this would be one of my favourite pizzas in the city.
 Then again, some people don’t mind or even like the crust so to each their own.

 Out of the strictly Fairview pizzerias, Ken’s was the crowd-pleaser.
 It scored well in every category and made everyone’s top 3 list.